This guide takes you through the reasons why campervans are so expensive and shares practical tips to help you save money when buying your own.

-After deciding to buy a campervan, it only takes a little research to realise that they are a substantial investment.
+After deciding to buy a campervan, it only takes a little bit of research to realise that they are a substantial investment.
 Obviously, there are two ends of the scale, and a brand-new model is going to be significantly more expensive than a second hand one with high mileage.
-There are many factors that will affect the price and, as with anything, it’s usually the more expensive options that are more worthwhile.
-We take a look at some of the reasons why campervans are so expensive.

-Six Reasons Why Campervan are So Expensive
+Six Reasons Why Campervans are So Expensive

 2. Campervan amenities are expensive to source and fit

-3. Added extras or customisation cost more
+3. Added extras and customisation cost more

 As with most vehicles, when you buy a new campervan it’s usually possible to make requests for customisations or additional features.
 These, of course, will cost more – often significantly so.
 Examples of this could be: